 Asia Pacific is the fastest growing region and is projected to grow at the highest growth rate from 2016 to 2024.
 Increasing awareness of the health benefits associated with the product is projected to boost demand.
 Cost effectiveness related to manufacture and processing of healthcare products is expected to drive the demand.

 Growing disposable income coupled with rising demand is anticipated to boost demand in emerging economies such as China and India.
 These countries along with Korea, Taiwan, and Japan are expected to create significant opportunities for cold form packaging manufacturers owing to its increasing demand for electronics, semiconductors, and other industrial durable applications.

-Central & South America is anticipated to have a moderate growth over the coming years.
+Central & South America is anticipated to have moderate growth over the coming years.
 Rising consumer’s necessity for convenience and better sealing features improved environmental standards along with considerable economic growth in countries, such as Venezuela, Argentina, Brazil, and Colombia, is expected to spur demand in the region over the forecast period.